Areas of Focus

 Caring for our Seniors

-The cost of living, high property taxes, lack of affordable housing, geographical isolation, and lack of public transit create unique challenges for the seniors in our community – especially those who are living on a fixed income.
-We must ensure that their issues are properly addressed so that their quality of life receives the dignity they deserve.
+The cost of living, high property taxes, lack of affordable housing, geographical isolation, and lack of public transit create unique challenges for the seniors in our community – especially Veterans and those who are living on a fixed income.
+We must ensure that senior care — from transportation, to health care, to community engagement needs — are met.

 The cost of childcare is rising at an unsustainable rate and there is a lack of affordable options in our area for our young and working families.
 The projected birth rate for Southeastern Massachusetts is much higher than the national average and our population is set to expand markedly in the next 5-10 years.
 We must ensure that there are a range of affordable options in the region as we plan for the future.